-Assessment would involve OS of patients undergoing PM compared with a similar cohort not undergoing PM.
-Assessing this requires not just a survival rate but a also comparable comparison group, which makes acquiring evidence for prolongation of survival difficult.
-When reported, OS is larger than DFS, implying a possible survival prolongation from PM: colorectal-9-year OS 52%, DFS 38% [12], 7.5-year OS 20%, DFS 17.5% [13]; soft tissue sarcoma-7-year OS 23%, DFS 8%; [16] hepatocellular carcinoma-10-year OS 38%, DFS 30% [21].
+Assessment would involve overall survival of patients undergoing PM compared with a similar cohort not undergoing PM.
+The fact that to assess this requires not just a survival rate but a comparable comparison group makes it difficult to acquire evidence for prolongation of survival.
+When reported, OS is larger than DFS, implying a possible survival prolongation from

+PM: colorectal - 9 yrs OS 52%, DFS 38%[12], 7.5 yrs OS 20% DFS 17.5%; [13] soft tissue sarcoma - 7 yr OS 23% DFS 8%; [16] hepatocellular carcinoma - 10 yr OS 38% DFS 30% [21].

-In the case of lung cancer, so-called oligometastatic disease is difficult to reliably distinguish from second primary disease unless the lesions are pathologically distinct [22].
-Absence of involved LNs, development of cancer within prior areas of likely precancer, lack of other metastatic sites, and interval between the primary and secondary tumor diagnosis may suggest a second primary rather than metastatic disease [23].
-Resection of true second primaries has a high likelihood of cure, so when in doubt, pursue resection [24].
-Small series have shown 5-year survivals in the 40% range independent of the pathologies in patients where synchronous lung cancers were removed, suggesting that even with oligometastatic cancer at presentation, resection may be of benefit [25].
-PALLIATION.
-No data exist for PM for symptom palliation.
-PM as palliation of symptoms is rare, because pulmonary metastases seldom cause symptoms.
-It stands to reason that PM can be considered in symptomatic patients otherwise fit to undergo resection and that situations such as painful, obstructing, or bleeding metastases might be candidates for removal or ablation, if safe to do so.
+In the case of lung cancer, so-called oligometastatic disease is difficult to reliably distinguish from second primary disease unless the lesions are pathologically distinct.
+[22] Absence of involved LNs, development of cancer within prior areas of likely pre-cancer, lack of other metastatic sites and interval between primary and secondary tumor diagnosis may suggest second primary rather than metastatic disease.
+[23] Resection of true second primaries have a high likelihood of cure, so when in doubt, pursue resection.
+[24] Small series have shown 5 years survivals in the 40% range independent of the pathologies in patients where synchronous lung cancers were removed, suggesting that even with oligometastatic cancer at presentation, resection may be of benefit.
+[25]

+Palliation: No data exist for PM for symptom palliation.
+PM as palliation of symptoms is rare, since pulmonary metastases seldom cause symptoms.
+It stands to reason that PM can be considered in symptomatic patients otherwise fit to undergo resection and that situations such as painful, obstructing or bleeding metastases might be candidates for removal or ablation, if safe to do so.
 Rarely, symptoms may result from airway obstruction (often amenable to endobronchial palliative measures).